Is Celery Juice Actually Healthy? Here's What a Nutritionist Thinks

 Know before you sip.

-“Apparently it’s supposed to do all of these wonderful things for you and something with Gwyneth Paltrow and I don’t know but I’m on board,” she said, laughing.
+Even Busy Philipps is on board.
+“Apparently it’s supposed to do all of these wonderful things for you and something with Gwyneth Paltrow and I don’t know but I’m on board,” she said on Instagram last year.
 “So now I’m drinking celery juice.
 It’s really good.”

-To find out more details on the potential perks of this buzzy juice, we went to Health’s contributing nutrition editor, Cynthia Sass, MPH, RD.
+So to find out more details on the potential perks of this buzzy juice, we went to Health contributing nutrition editor, Cynthia Sass, MPH, RD.
 “Many people think of celery as a throw-away veggie with no nutritional value,” Sass says.
-“But it actually packs some key health protective nutrients.
+“But it actually packs some key health-protective nutrients.
 In addition to being low in calories and a source of fiber, celery provides some folate, vitamin K, potassium, and antioxidants.”

 But don’t feel pressured to stuff a bunch of stalks in your juicer and prepare a 12-oz. glass of the stuff.
 “I think it’s fine to do, but I don’t think it’s essential,” Sass says.
 “You’ll get similar benefits from eating celery and plenty of other fresh veggies in a variety of ways throughout day.”